What happened that day?

 1901 Cornwall Park gifted to Auckland

-The Duke and Duchess (later King George V and Queen Mary) were on a tour of the Commonwealth to express gratitude for the support given to Great Britain during the South African War.
-During their visit to New Zealand, Campbell – widely regarded as the ‘father of Auckland’ – was asked to be honorary Mayor of Auckland.
-He used the opportunity of this visit to gift the land to the people of Auckland and asked that it be named Cornwall Park.
+The Duke and Duchess (later King George V and Queen Mary) were touring the Empire to express gratitude for the support given to Great Britain during the South African War.
+During their visit to New Zealand, Campbell – an early Pākehā settler widely regarded as the ‘father of Auckland’ – was asked to be honorary Mayor of Auckland.
+He used the opportunity to gift the land to the people of Auckland and asked that it be named Cornwall Park.

-The park is centred on a volcanic cone, which Maori called Maungakiekie – mountain of the kiekie.
-It was the site of a pre-European pa.
-To Pakeha settlers it became know as One Tree Hill after a solitary tree which grew on the summit when Europeans first settled Auckland.
+The park is centred on a volcanic cone which Maori called Maungakiekie – mountain of the kiekie (a climbing plant).
+The site of a pre-European pā, it became known to Pākehā as One Tree Hill after a solitary tree which grew on the summit when Europeans first settled Auckland.